open-ch/pyrene/FAQ.md

 1) Replace `Kitchensink` - which does not scale - by Storybook (ongoing).
 2) Remove the [hacks](#hacks-in-pyrene) done for `Kitchensink` to work properly.
-2) `Pyrene` bundle should be split up by file per component.
-Indeed, the users of `Pyrene` will have the entire `Pyrene` source in their app's bundle even if they are using just a few of the available `Pyrene` components.
+2) Pyrene bundle should be split up by file per component.
+Indeed, the users of Pyrene will have the entire Pyrene source in their app's bundle even if they are using just a few of the available Pyrene components.
 3) [PropTypes generation](#proptypes-generation) for each component is not pertinent in a production environment.
-This `PropTypes` generation makes sense only for `Kitchensink`. `PropTypes` in each component, makes the code larger and **Static type checking** is enough for a library such `Pyrene`.
+This `PropTypes` generation makes sense only for `Kitchensink`. `PropTypes` in each component, makes the code larger and **Static type checking** is enough for a library such Pyrene.
 5) Do the compilation with `tsc` (TypeScript compiler) and not Babel.
 6) Use Lerna for managing dependencies across subprojects.
 7) Add [snapshot testing](https://jestjs.io/docs/snapshot-testing) for mitigating regression.